yuexiaofeng/yuexiaofeng.github.io/_posts/2021-02-28-on-wfh-one-year.md

 But I do miss badly the water cooler chitchats, the unofficial foosball tournaments, coffee runs, bubble teas and lunches with coworkers, and.. more importantly, talking to people in real life!

-A side note, I joined Microsoft in October.
+A side note, I joined Microsoft during the year.
 It’s my second job in Canada, and was an incredibly hard decision to make.
 The 100% virtual offboarding and onboarding was one-of-a-kind experience as well.
 I thank my wonderful colleagues at airG and I miss them every day. :( I still talk to them every once in a while to catch up.

 As for my work at Microsoft, it’s quite different, as we all know it’s a very, very big organization with lots of services and acronyms (tsk tsk!).
 I’m still learning a lot of new stuff and I’m afraid I might need a corporate lawyer’s clearance to write more.
 All in all, I am glad to be working on some potentially impactful projects and I hope I can grow with the company and contribute more.